-- Living a healthy lifestyle into old age can add five years to women's lives and six years to men’s.
+- A healthy lifestyle in old age can add 5 years to women's lives, 6 years to men’s.

-- Of the leisure activities, physical activity was most strongly associated with survival.
+• Of all leisure activities, physical activity was most strongly associated with survival.

-- The average age at death of participants who regularly swam, walked or did gymnastics was two years greater than those who did not.
+• The average age at death of participants who regularly swam, walked, or did gymnastics was two years greater than those who did not exercise.